ccbogel/QualCoder/README.md

 ### Manual install on Linux:

-Once a python 3.x is installed, make the install.sh executable and run the install.sh script from the terminal:
+Once a python 3.x is installed, make the install.sh executable and run the install.sh script from the terminal.
+Make sure the qualcoder folder is in the same directory as the install.sh script (i.e. as it appears when you download the QualCoder-master folder).

 ./install.sh